Ravenswood, Queensland: History

+On April 18, 1941, two RAF personal were killed when their aircraft crashed near Ravenswood.

 In August 2017, an early cemetery in Ravenswood was found by contractors using ground penetrating radar while working on Carpentaria Gold's Ravenswood Expansion Project.
 The 16 graves of 9 adults and 7 children were found behind the Ravenswood State School sports oval; the burials are thought to have occurred in the late 1860s and early 1870s.
 Forensic archeologists will attempt to obtain DNA from the remains.

+In 2019, an expansion of gold mining required the school and its heritage buildings to be relocated to a new site at 30-40 Elphinstone Street.

 A major expansion to the local gold mining industry was announced in 2020.